 I live in the house of multiple dinners.
-My son is allergic to Wheat, my oldest daughter is allergic to dairy, and I just try to make something that every will/can eat.
-Pre-packaged foods basically don’t happen.
-The only time I buy a box of Nilla wafers is to satisfy one of my cravings, or to make a recipe for the blog…..which I then either give to a lucky neighbor, or my husband and I enjoy secretly after the kids go to bed.
-It is amazing that even though they know they can’t have it, the stares I get if I eat it in front of them are HORRIBLE!
-Like I have committed first degree murder.
-Kinda makes you not even want to eat any more…almost. 😉
+My son is allergic to wheat, my oldest daughter is allergic to dairy, and I just try to make something that every will/can eat.
+Pre-packaged foods don’t happen.
+The only time I buy a box of Nilla wafers is to satisfy one of my cravings or to make a recipe for the blog…..which I then either give to a lucky neighbor, or my husband and I enjoy secretly after the kids go to bed.
+It is incredible that even though they know they can’t have it, the stares I get if I eat it in front of them are HORRIBLE!
+Like I have committed first-degree murder.
+Kinda makes you not even want to eat anymore…almost. 😉

-I was bound and determined to make some gluten free dairy free Vanilla wafers.
+I was bound and determined to make some Gluten Free Vanilla wafers.
 I knew it had to be done…so I could eat without having to go before a jury.
-I came up with this great recipe earlier and they turned out amazing!
+I came up with this great recipe earlier, and they turned out fantastic!
 SIMPLY PERFECT!
 You can even make them with regular flour if you are not gluten free….but it is great to have options.

 Gluten Free Vanilla Wafers

 - 1/2 cup butter or margarine, softened

 - 1 egg